Strong advocacy for people injured in work zones in Atlanta, Savannah and throughout Georgia worksites

 Speak with a skilled Atlanta construction zone injury attorney now

 It is important to contact an experienced Atlanta construction zone injury attorney as soon as you can after an auto accident at a construction location happens.
 Construction work is often finished in weeks.
 The best preparation requires studying the scene of the accident while the construction site is still viewable.
 The memories of witnesses can also quickly fade.
-At HLM, we work aggressively to determine exactly what happened.
+At Harris Lowry Manton, our Atlanta and Savannah car accident attorneys work aggressively to determine exactly what happened.
 In addition to visual inspections, we examine all applicable records, permits, and other documentation, review the police reports, and work with relevant professionals.